gordonbates/alien-gamepy/README.md

 heroku apps
 ```

 Set the heroku remote.
-(Replace <app_name> with actual app name and remove the <> characters)
+(Replace <app_name> with actual app name and remove the <> characters).

 ```
 heroku git:remote -a <app_name>
 ```

-Add and commit any changes to code if applicable
+Add and commit any changes to code if applicable.

 ```
 git add .